mckennapsean/dissertation/content/07-reflect.md

 and the visuals.
-Participants had a varied educational background (46.2% high school or some college, 39.2% with a bachelor's degree, 14.6% with master's or beyond), 58.3% had never taken a computer science course, 87.0\% were unfamiliar with machine learning, 74.6% read stories on the Web multiple times weekly or more, and 12.9% had subscriptions to a popular news site.
-They used a variety of input devices (75.4% mouse, 22.9% trackpad, 2 touch devices, 1 pen, and 1 trackball).
+Participants had a varied educational background (46.2% high school or some college, 39.2% with a bachelor's degree, 14.6% with master's or beyond), 58.3% had never taken a computer science course, 87.0\% were unfamiliar with machine learning, 74.6% read stories on the web multiple times weekly or more, and 12.9% had subscriptions to a popular news site.
+They used a variety of input devices (75.4% mouse, 22.9% trackpad, two touch devices, one pen, and one trackball).